Central Sikh League

 Central Sikh League was a political party of the Sikhs.
 It was founded in Amritsar on 19 December 1919.
 The First Leader/President was Sardar Bahadur Sardar Gajjan Singh.

+History

 The main objectives and aims of the league were the attainment of Indian independence and the promotion of Khalsa Panth.

 The league sought representation of the Sikh community in the Punjab Legislative Council, removal of restriction on carrying of Kirpan one of the religious symbols, and reforms of Sikh places of worship.
 In 1920, the League passed a resolution to support the Non-Cooperation Movement started by Mahatma Gandhi.
 Central Sikh League also encouraged volunteers to carry on fight for Swaraj.